-Norfolk man charged with second-degree murder in brother’s homicide
+Norfolk man charged with second-degree murder in twin brother's homicide

 Around 7:30 a.m.
 Wednesday, first responders received a call to the 6500 block of N. Military Highway for a cardiac arrest.

-Medics arrived to find 47-year-old Larry Matriski unresponsive inside the home.
+Medics arrived to find 47-year-old Larry Matruski unresponsive inside the home.
 He was pronounced dead at the scene.

-An autopsy determined Matriski died from blunt force trauma.
+An autopsy determined Matruski died from blunt force trauma.

-As a result, detectives have charged Matriski’s brother, 47-year-old Sean Matriski, with second-degree murder.
+As a result, detectives have charged Matruski's twin brother, 47-year-old Sean Matruski, with second-degree murder.

+Rebecca Johnson says Sean lived with his brother Larry and never appeared to be violent or aggressive.

 Detectives have not released the motive or circumstances surrounding this homicide.

-Sean Matriski is currently being held in the Norfolk City Jail without bond.
+Sean Matruski is currently being held in the Norfolk City Jail without bond.

 Download the News 3 app for updates.